treeverse/lakeFS/docs/reference/commands.md

 ### lakectl metastore copy-all

-copy from one metastore to another
+Copy from one metastore to another

 #### Synopsis